MARTIMM/question-answer/doc/design.md

 All but the Assistant sheet type are displayed in a Dialog widget.
 In this widget there can be one of several possibilities to give a it a specific layout.

 There is a possibility to name the buttons differently.
 This is done using a button map.
-Each key in this map has by default the same button label as its key but the first letter in uppercase and the rest lowercase.
-E.g. `:cancel<Cancel>` and `:finish<Finish>`.
-You might want to set `:cancel<Quit>` or `:finish<Login>`.
+Each key in this map has by default the same button label as its key but the first letter of each word uppercase and the rest lowercase.
+E.g. `:cancel<Cancel>` and `:save-quit<Save Quit>`.
+You might want to set `:cancel<Quit>` or `:save-quit<Login>`.

 ## Display grid of a question